-If you are thinking about making an application for PMP, in the PMP project management course you are enrolled in you will get a detailed explanation about sequence activities process.
+If you are thinking about making an application for PMP, in the PMP project management course you are enrolled in you will get a detailed explanation.
 So let’s explore what Sequence Activities process is, what is the best practice for implementing this process and finally illustrate for Sequence Activities process with a real-life project example.
-Are you ready to learn what sequence activities process is all about?
-Read on!

 As defined in the PMP certification course, Sequence Activities is the process of identifying and documenting relationships among the project activities.
 So the main purpose of the sequence activities process is finalizing the interrelationship of activities to complete the project scope and reach the project goals.